evilja/neocrystal/README.md

 TODO

 Search songs or playlist, they work similarly in my head so I'll do the one I decide to do at the moment lmao

+I'M AWARE

+DiscordRPC does NOT update with SEEK functions.